Ready for Polyamory?

 mindfully, to support everyone emotionally, financially, and otherwise… (for as long as it works for everyone involved).

 My deepest commitment is to seeing my partners not just survive but THRIVE in our consciously open container, whether that happens only with me or not.
-There is freedom of choice.
+There is freedom of choice in a polyamorous relationship.

 I wish that everyone we connect with, be it for a reason, season or a long